gbdev/gb-asm-tutorial/src/part3/game-state-management.md

     ; ... existing logic waiting for VBlank start, before calling `hOAMDMA` and looping.
 ```

 That wraps up game state management for now.
 We've got one more thing to do, setup a default game state.
-## Setting up a default game state

-We've got one final task for the game-state-management.asm file.
-Setting up a default game state.

 That task won't be done yet.

 In the next page, you'll create the title screen.
 Once we've fully setup that game state, we'll come back to the GalacticArmada.asm file and specify it as our default game state.